 Empower Leaders, Transform Schools

 WLS was founded on the belief that we live at a crossroads of world history.
 World population continues to increase and issues such as climate change and education are getting worse in many areas of the world.
-As educators, we have a responsibility to help young people develop a sense of purpose and make connections to the world around them.
+As educators, we have a responsibility to help young people develop a sense of purpose and make connections to the world around them with service learning.
 Empathetic, world-connected citizens can make a huge difference for our planet’s future.
 That’s why we bring service learning and student enrichment opportunities to our partner schools.
 WLS’s mission is to “empower young leaders to find innovative solutions to the world’s pressing problems.”
 We do this by helping K-12 schools transform learning.

 There is growing research around how adolescents develop purpose.
 This work builds off the last decade of brain research and validates the leadership development work we do at World Leadership School.
 We believe the underlying cause of the teen stress epidemic is a lack of underlying purpose.
 As Stanford professor William Damon writes, “The biggest problem growing up today is not actually stress; it’s meaninglessness.”